-Municipal Permit regulations make it necessary for projects to demonstrate compliance with storm water mitigation requirements prior to project approval or issuance of local permits.
+Municipal (MS4) Permit regulations make it necessary for projects to demonstrate compliance with storm water management requirements prior to project approval or issuance of local permits.
 Requirements that apply during the planning phase and prior to project entitlement include minimum standards for the implementation of Low Impact Development (LID) practices and the integration of flow control criteria designed to mitigate storm runoff peaks and durations from development sites.
 This unified LID approach combines site planning and design measures coupled with engineered, Integrated Management Practices (IMPs), such as bioretention facilities, flow-through planters, dry wells, infiltration basins, and cisterns.

-The combined overall goal of the City and applicant is to produce a comprehensive storm water mitigation design that demonstrates compliance with the requirements of the Municipal Permit and is able to withstand an audit by the San Diego Regional Water Quality Control Board.
+The combined overall goal of the City and applicant is to produce a comprehensive storm water management design that demonstrates compliance with the requirements of the Municipal (MS4) Permit and is able to withstand an audit by the SWRCB.

 In addition, it is suggested the project applicant consult with City Storm Water staff for assistance during each phase of development.
 By implementing the unified LID design procedure, projects may develop a single integrated design that demonstrates compliance with Federal, State, and Local storm water regulations.

-- City of Oceanside Storm Water Documents
+City of Oceanside Storm Water Documents

-- Related Storm Water Document Links
+Related Storm Water Document Links

 The most common and potentially costly errors made by the applicant during the entitlement (planning) phase of a project, with respect to storm water quality compliance are: